vpiotr/jordie-scientific-gp-arch/README.md

 # Overview
-Software archive for scientific computing libraries.
+Software archive for genetic programming (GP) libraries.

 # DISCLAIMER
 This is just a code dump, this software is not supposed to be in a working state and is provided as-is.